g1l4a/SoftArch/README.md

 ### Files Overview

 - **client.html**:
-  The front-end interface for users to interact with the chat application.
+  The front-end interface for users to interact with the chat application(client-side).

 - **fitness_maintainability.py**:
   A Python script to measure maintainability by analyzing code complexity.
 It uses cyclomatic complexity metrics to determine how easy it is to maintain the system.